What car should I buy? That depends on a lot of factors, but our reviews can help. Check out our recent additions:

 Wagons: Buick Regal TourX

 Which cars have the best deals right now?
-Check out our top deals for Labor Day.
+Check out our top deals for September after Labor Day.
 As always, your discounts may vary, so check with your dealer for specifics.

 Should I buy new or used?
 Read up on the pros and cons of each.
 If you go used, review our used-car buyers’ checklist and consider whether you want a certified pre-owned car.

 How much can I afford?
 Read our primer.
 Then use our Price Comparison Tool while you shop to find what’s right for you.

 Should I finance, lease or pay cash?
 That depends, but this might help you decide.

 How do I get the best lease rate?
 Bone up on common lease terminology, plus our tips.

 How do I get the best financing rate?
 Our game plan lays out some advice.
 While you’re at it, here’s what you need to know about auto loans and what you’ll need to get one.

 Anything I shouldn’t do when I’m at the dealer?
 Yep.
 Avoid these pitfalls.